svesper/perl-spm/README.md

 If you run the "perl-spm.pl" from command line, you have to initially execute it by root for automatic creation of the logfile under "/var/log/perl-spm.log".
 After that you can also start it as unprivileged user, it will drop privileges and change to the configured RUN_USER.

+# Technical background
+Perl-SPM preforks the number of configured child process, which will then execute perl scripts via `do` in their own context.
+This is very neat from performance perspectiv because you do not need to run another process for scrpit execution, frees memory after child process termination and benefits from `do` features described under https://perldoc.perl.org/functions/do.

 Enjoy! :-)